datumlogic/opandroid/README.md

 For convenience you can put these settings in your `.bash_profile` (assuming you're using Mac OS or Linux).

-###Building step by step:

-1) Download and build required native 3rd party libraries by running the `buildall_android.sh` script from your terminal:

-    pushd opandroid/
-    ./buildall_android.sh {PATH_TO_NDK}
-    popd

-This will take a long time but should only need to be done whenever there's change in the `libs/op` repository.
-Use `buildall_android.sh` to build the C++ libraries first.
-The libraries' binary files are placed in `libs/op/libs/build` and `libs/op/libs/ortc-lib/libs/build/` and are linked into library project.

-2) From Eclipse ADT, import the SDK project:

-    opandroid/openpeer—android-sdk (Android Java SDK project)

-Then import the sample project:

-    opandroid/OpenPeerSampleApp

-3) Build the imported project using Eclipse with ADT plugin

 ##Exploring the dependency libraries:
 + `libs/op/libs/ortc-lib/libs/zsLib` - asynchronous communication library for C++